Supporting people to have better financial futures

 For our Longer Lives Index we surveyed 16,500 people to explore their expectations and confidence about their financial wellbeing in later life.
 We found that, of the two thirds of UK adults who think they’re financially prepared for retirement, one in three are facing a pension savings shortfall of more than £100,000.

-And because we are the largest long-term savings and retirement business, we want to work with the government and other business leaders to make sure we’re all financially ready for longer lives.
+With c.12 million customers, we believe we have a responsibility to work with the government and other business leaders to make sure we’re all financially ready for longer lives.

-As we live longer, many people will want to work for longer.
+To save for retirement, we need to be able to work for as long as we want to, in jobs that suit our lives.
+We want to inspire people to think differently about work and retirement, and support them to act.
 That means we all need access to good work and opportunities to upskill throughout our careers, whatever our background, job or stage in life.

-Recruitment and employment policies need to be reconsidered to make sure we support all five generations we have in the workplace.
-Training and career progression needs to be inclusive of all ages and all life stages.
+Employment policies need to be reconsidered by government, employers and individuals to make sure we support all the generations we have in the workplace.
+Training and career progression needs to be inclusive of all ages and all life stages and people need more support to think about what working practices suit their needs.

 That’s why, through our longevity think-tank, Phoenix Insights, we’re advocating for change in working practices, careers advice and lifelong learning.